deployKF/website/content/guides/local-quickstart.md

 For this quickstart, we will be using the port-forward feature of `kubectl` to expose the gateway locally on your machine:

-!!! steps "Step 1 - Modify Hosts"
+!!! step "Step 1 - Modify Hosts"

     The _deployKF Istio Gateway_ uses the HTTP `Host` header to route requests to the correct internal service.
     This means that using `localhost` or `127.0.0.1` will NOT work.